koldunovn/py_klimacampus/README.md

 Presentations for KlimaCampus Python meetings.

+All announcements about meetings are done through python-friends mailing list.
+You can [subscribe to it here](https://lists.zmaw.de/mailman/listinfo/python-friends).

+List of folders
+==

-meeting000 - Intruduction to python meetings.
+**meeting000** - Introduction to python meetings.
 Interpolation between grids with Basemap.

-meeting001 - Time series analysis with Pandas.
+**meeting001** - Time series analysis with Pandas.